yix90/yix90.github.io/_posts/2018-02-23-Predicting-Your-MBTI.md

 Each person would be typed with 4 letters according to MBTI.
 So for example for someone whose type is ENFJ, this means that this person is extraverted, intuitive, feeling and judging.
 I hope this little write-up is succinct enough, but if it is not then please feel free to refer to the official [MBTI page](http://www.myersbriggs.org/my-mbti-personality-type/mbti-basics/home.htm?bhcp=1) to find out more.

-The most common way of finding out of our type is to visit free personality test websites, where they would require you to answer questions after questions after questions (or statements) in order to determine your type, as accurately as possible.
+The most common way of finding out our type is to visit free personality test websites, where they would require you to answer questions after questions after questions (or statements) in order to determine your type, as accurately as possible.
 More often than not, these questions relate directly to the type characteristic which requires you to rate how well you 'relate' to the question asked.
 For example:

 > 25. My idea of relaxation involves reading a book by the beach
 >